How to create a parameter query

 - Create a query as you normally would, modifying the table joins if necessary, selecting the fields to include in your query, and adding any nonvariable criteria to the appropriate fields in the Criteria: row.

-- Locate the field or fields where you would like the variable criteria to appear, and place your cursor in the Criteria: row.
+- Locate the field or fields where you want the variable criteria to appear, and place your cursor in the Criteria: row.

-- Type the phrase you would like to appear in the prompt that will pop up every time you run your query.
+- Type the phrase you want to appear in the prompt that will pop up each time you run your query.
 Make sure to enclose the phrase in brackets [ ].
 For example, in our parameter query that searches for orders placed on a certain date, we might type our criteria like this: [What date?].

 - On the Query Design tab, click the Run command to run your query.
 A dialog box will appear with the prompt you specified.
 Enter your search term, then click OK to view your query results.